janthonybright/bamazon/README.md

 This app **requires mySQL workbench || Sequel Pro && Mamp**

 1. Clone this Repo into your local system
+2. Use
-2. Open your Terminal/Bash and direct into your desired location
+3. Open your Terminal/Bash and direct into your desired location
-3. In you command line input `node bamazoncustomer.js`
+4. In you command line input `node bamazoncustomer.js`
-4. Follow prompts with desired selections and quantity amounts
+5. Follow prompts with desired selections and quantity amounts
-5. _Enjoy!_
+6. _Enjoy!_

 Below I have provided a video link of the app running as so.